flapdoodle-oss/de.flapdoodle.embed.mongo.spring/README.md

 You can use this dependency with any spring 3.x.x version.

+To enable logging you must choose some matching adapter for [slf4j.org](https://www.slf4j.org/) This projects uses slf4j-api version 1.7.xx.

 ### Usage

 You might find an example for different use cases in this [documentation](HowTo.md).
 As this documentation is generated